isc-projects/kea/doc/sphinx/arm/agent.rst

 protection against remote attackers HTTPS and reverse proxy of :ref:`agent-secure-connection` provide a stronger security.

+The authentication is described in the ``authentication`` block with the mandatory ``type`` parameter which selects the authentication.
+Currently only the basic HTTP authentication (type basic) is supported.

-The ``basic-authentication-realm`` is used for error message when the basic HTTP authentication is mandatory but the client is not authorized.
+The ``realm`` authentication parameter is used for error message when the basic HTTP authentication is required but the client is not authorized.

-When the ``basic-authentications`` list is configured and not empty the basic HTTP authentication is required.
+When the ``clients`` authentication list is configured and not empty the basic HTTP authentication is required.
 Each element of the list specifies a user id and a password.
 The user id is mandatory, must be not empty and must not contain the colon (:) character.
 The